john-naeder/vanet-simulation/chom/Performance-Analysis-of-Routing-Protocols-in-VANETs/README.md

 # Performance-Analysis-of-Routing-Protocols-in-VANETs
-Analysis of AODV, DSDR, LAR, DSR and ZRP using OSM, SUMO, and NS2
+Analysis of SMA2AODV, DSDR, LAR, DSR and ZRP using OSM, SUMO, and NS2

 # Pre-Requistes
 This project has been done in a linux environment.  <br />